AtsukoCoffey/healthy-food-recipes/README.md

 - Solution -  And it worked. `slug=self.kwargs["slug"]`

-I still have a lot of bug reports but I don't have time to record everything.

 ### Another 500 error for sign up form
 This bug was found at the middle of the end-point reveiw.
 I had different 500 server error that took a long time to solve it so I broke out into my cold sweat.
 However the mentor gave me a great advice that this error is not coming from the logic error.
 So possibly from template or soemthing similar things.
 After the meeting, the DEBUG explained the issue was caused from the AllAuth's password validation.
 Then now I remember that I just did all the PEP8 linting and even settings.py.